 QGIS is available at http://qgis.org/

-ArcGIS for Desktop
+ArcGIS Pro / ArcGIS for Desktop

-If you have ArcGIS for Desktop, you can connect to PostgreSQL databases.
-The necessary libraries are included with ArcGIS starting at version 10.4.
+If you have ArcGIS Pro or ArcGIS for Desktop, you can connect to PostgreSQL databases.
+The necessary libraries are included with ArcGIS Pro and in ArcGIS for Desktop starting at version 10.4.